Gabriel Bortoleto: Karting (2011–2019)

-Bortoleto started karting in his native Brazil in 2012 in the Campeonato Sulbrasileiro de Kart.
-He remained in karts until 2019, with his most successful year being 2018, where he finished third in the European and World Championships in the OKJ-category respectively, and became vice-champion in both the WSK Super Master Series and the Andrea Margutti Trophy.
+Bortoleto began karting in October 2011.
+Bortoleto started competing in the Campeonato Sulbrasileiro de Kart in 2012.
+Aged 11, he moved to Europe to pursue a racing career with support from his family.
+He remained in karts until 2019, with his most successful year being 2018, where he finished third in the European and World Championships in OK-Junior, and became vice-champion in both the WSK Super Master Series and the Andrea Margutti Trophy.